ikonopistsev/mdbxmou/README.md

 > **Note**: When using ordinal keyMode, the key type in results depends on how you specify keyMode:
 > - `keyMode: number` → keys returned as `number`
 > - `keyMode: BigInt(number)` → keys returned as `BigInt`
+> - When you pass `keyMode.ordinal` as a positional argument (Number/BigInt), it also updates `keyFlag` to number/bigint unless a numeric keyFlag was already set in env or explicitly provided.

 **commit()**
 ```javascript